Mark from Little Prince nursery, and I became friends on Facebook over the past month.

 "So abundant is the honey secreted by [the rhododendron] that when they are shaken, it falls from them like large drops of rain."

 "The mandarin orange, [is] remarkable for its perfume as well as its flavor.
 It separates from the rind like the kernel of a nut from its shell, without any trouble of peeling or paring, and has been very appropriately designated by the Chinese as the aristocrat of the orange family...

-In 1829 after Hibbert retired, Knight received his entire collection of plants which he added to his nursery called "Knight's Exotic Nursery.
+In 1829 after Hibbert retired, Knight received his entire collection of plants, which he added to his nursery called "Knight's Exotic Nursery.
 Knight used his nursery as a training ground for young gardeners.
-At the time, Knight's nursery was truly one of the best in the world.
+At the time, Knight's nursery was indeed one of the best in the world.

 A little over two decades later, in 1856, Knight's nursery was bought by John Gould Veitch and became the world-famous "Royal Exotic Nursery" after he bought it.